OISF/suricata/doc/userguide/configuration/exception-policies.rst

 ''''

-**In IPS mode**, the default behavior for all exception policies is to drop packets and/or flows.
-It is possible to disable this default, by setting the exception policies "master switch" yaml config option to ``ignore``.
+**In IPS mode**, the default behavior for all exception policies is to drop the flow, or the packet, when the flow action is not supported.
+It is possible to disable this default, by setting the exception policies' "master switch" yaml config option to ``ignore``.

-**In IDS mode**, setting auto mode actually means disabling the ``master-swtich``, or ignoring the exception policies.
+**In IDS mode**, setting ``auto`` mode actually means disabling the ``master-swtich``, or ignoring the exception policies.

 Specific settings